vcow10kar/seekho-project/README.md

-# seekho-project
+# Seekho

 Seekho is a free ebook library with books ranging from fiction, and non-fiction to academic books for school and college students.

 ## Features

 - Read Books By Categories
-- Add Books to Read Later
+- Add Books to Book List (currently reading) or a Read List (to read later)
-- Download books
-- Sign in / Sign up with Mail,Google and Facebook
+- Sign in / Sign up with email and Google

-## Tech Stacks
+## Tech Stack

 #### **Frontend**